 The open enrollment period is the only time during the year when you can switch coverage.
-If you decide during the year your coverage isn't adequate, you will not have an opportunity to switch to a different plan until the next open enrollment period.
-The only exception to that is if you experience certain life-changing events during the course of the year, such as divorce, pregnancy, the loss of employer-provided coverage, or a qualified hardship.
+If you decide during the year that your coverage isn't adequate, you will not have an opportunity to switch to a different plan until the next open enrollment period.
+The only exception to that is if you experience certain life-changing events during the course of the year, such as marriage, divorce, pregnancy, the loss of employer-provided coverage, or a qualified hardship.

 How can I find out if the particular medications I take to treat my disease are covered and what the cost of these medications will be?

-You will need to review the documents provided for the insurance plans you are considering.
+You will need to review the documents provided for the health insurance plans you are considering.
 Look for each plan’s formulary – the list of drugs covered by the plan – and search for the name of each medication you take.
 Cost-sharing for each medicine should be listed on the formulary as well.

 For assistance contact an LLS Information Specialist.